A DENTAL practice manager “wickedly” stole more than £30,000 from her employers to fund a lavish lifestyle.

 James Taghdissian, for the Crown Prosecution Service, said Olivia Rutty was promoted to business development manager at the practice, giving her access to the company’s credit card and some control over its finances.

-She used the cards for personal purchases and awarded herself unauthorised pay rises and loans.
+She used the cards for personal purchases and awarded herself unauthorized pay rises and loans.

 Mr Taghdissian said the company struggled financially because of her crimes, leading to owner Jeremy Harris having to extend his bank overdraft for the first time ever.